navpil/navpil.github.io/art/power-cult-eng.md

 ## Power Vertical

-"Power Vertical" is an often heard slogan of modern russian politics.
+"Power Vertical" is an often heard slogan of modern Russian politics.
 This implies a "strong hand" which rules the ones who should obey.
 Next the relations between the weaker and the stronger are explained.